theverymistergames/unity-common/Blueprints/README.md

 }
 ```

-To has an output port, node must implement interface `IBlueprintGetter<out T>`.
-Node can has multiple output ports,
+To have an output port, the node must implement interface `IBlueprintGetter<out T>`.
+Node can have multiple output ports,
-so the method `T IBlueprintGetter<out T>.Get(int port)` has argument `int port` to check if the output port index is correct.
+so method `T IBlueprintGetter<out T>.Get(int port)` has argument `int port` to check if the output port index is correct.

 ```
 class BlueprintNodeImplementation : BlueprintNode, IBlueprintEnter, IBlueprintGetter<bool> {